MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

     ![auth bot deployed logout](../../media/auth-bot-deployed-logout.PNG)

 > [!NOTE]
-> If you are having problems to logi, try to test the connection again as described in the previous steps.
+> If you are having problems to login, try to test the connection again as described in the previous steps.
 This could recreate the authentication token.

 ## Preliminary quick testing the bot in Teams